What is PVD Chrome Coating?

-The PVD coating process we use on our wheels (DuraChrome) is a “chrome” and “nickel chrome” metal coating which allows us to have extreme durability and corrosion resistance.
+The PVD coating process we use on our wheels (DuraChromeTM) is a chrome and metal coating which allows us to have extreme durability and corrosion resistance.
 Once our wheels come out of the PVD chamber they have a powder-coated clear coat as the final layer to ensure the most durable wheel coating available.
 You can use your PVD chrome coated wheels year round in any environment, even where salt is preset.

 PVD is not capable of producing a "show car" quality finish.
 There may be minor imperfections such as orange peel or little spots.
 We do guarantee that there will be no imperfection that can be seen from 2 ft (24") away with the wheel "in car" position.